Martin Toshev

-Martin Toshev (Мартин Тошев; born 17 April 1990) is a Bulgarian professional footballer who plays as a forward for Etar Veliko Tarnovo.
+Martin Toshev (Мартин Тошев; born 17 April 1990) is a Bulgarian professional footballer who plays as a forward.

 Career

 CSKA Sofia

 He was raised in CSKA Sofia's youth teams.
 In January 2008 Toshev went to Germany and trained at 1.
 FC Köln's Youth Academy.
 However, after six months he returned to Bulgaria and signed his first professional three-year contract with CSKA.
 On 6 December 2008, Toshev scored his first goals for the "armymen" - he secured a brace in the 5:0 away rout against PFC Balkan Botevgrad in the 1/8 final of the Bulgarian Cup.

 Chernomorets Burgas

 Toshev transferred to Chernomorets Burgas, after the end of the 2008-09 season.
 On 12 July he signed a four-year deal for a €100,000.

 On 17 August 2009, Toshev made his debut for the team from Burgas after coming on as a substitute for Michel Mesquita in the 2:1 home win against Lokomotiv Plovdiv.
 On 21 August 2009, he assisted Kostadin Dyakov's equalizing goal in the 1:1 away draw against Beroe.
 On 12 September 2009, he scored his first goal for Chernomorets, opening the scoring in the 5:0 away win against Lokomotiv Mezdra.
 His last match for Chernomorets Burgas was on 11 April 2011 against OFC Sliven 2000, when he was seriously injured.
 In January 2012 he was released from Chernomorets Burgas.